nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 10. **Add more date formats:**
 Currently, we found that our priority was to ensure that the date command functionality was working seamlessly before we added more date formats.
-However, in the future, we plan to accept more date and time formats so that the user can conveniently use the one that is most familiar.
+However, in the future, we plan to accept more date and time formats (e.g. `MM-dd-yyyy HH:mm`) so that the user can conveniently use the one that is most familiar.

 --------------------------------------------------------------------------------------------------------------------